Gene Markey: Later life

-Markey was also a noted party giver.
+Markey was a noted party giver.
 One of his specialties was a tropical punch made with an unknown number of rums.
 At his parties, his old friends from Hollywood often mixed with his new friends from Kentucky and mixed very well.

 While he lived in Kentucky, he purchased an old 18th-century log cabin and had it moved to the Calumet Farm property, where he would use it as his writing room.
-He also had two brands of private reserve bourbon distilled that he named "Old Commodore" (as a tribute to his service in the U.S. Navy) and "Old Calumet Cabin" (after his writing room).
+He had two brands of private reserve bourbon distilled that he named "Old Commodore" (as a tribute to his service in the U.S. Navy) and "Old Calumet Cabin" (after his writing room).

-On July 31, 1958, Admiral Markey was commissioned a Kentucky Colonel (a ceremonial rank) by Governor Albert Benjamin "Happy" Chandler Sr. He also served as the model for the character played by Burgess Meredith in the 1965 film In Harm's Way, starring his good friend John Wayne.
+On July 31, 1958, Admiral Markey was commissioned as a Kentucky Colonel (a ceremonial rank) by Governor Albert Benjamin "Happy" Chandler Sr. Markey served as the model for the character played by Burgess Meredith in the 1965 film In Harm's Way, starring his good friend John Wayne.

-Admiral and Mrs. Markey remained married until his death in 1980, He was buried in the Lexington Cemetery in Lexington, Kentucky.
+Admiral and Mrs. Markey remained married until his death in 1980.
+He was buried in the Lexington Cemetery in Lexington, Kentucky.
 His widow Lucille was buried next to him upon her death in 1982.